SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Some remained the same, while others transformed and upgraded with the current trends.

-YouGov is one of the sites that have been on top throughout.
-Everyone’s opinion of the site varies, but that’s the case with all survey companies.
+In our YouGov review, we’ll look at one of the sites that have been on top throughout.
+Everyone’s opinion of the site varies, but that’s the case with all paid survey sites.

 What is YouGov?

 YouGov is an online market research and analytics firm.
 It was founded in May 2000 by Nadhim Zahawi and Stephan Shakespeare in Britain.